ZubierAbd/PersonalSite/src/pages/articles/the-herd-review/index.md

 summary: "A book review for the book The Herd - published in the Daily Star"
 ---

-**this article was originally published on The Daily Star on 24th September 2020.**
+**This article was originally published on The Daily Star on 24th September 2020.**